c4ebt/c4ebt.github.io/_posts/2021-01-22-House-of-Rust.md

 If you prefer to read this on Github, check out [this repo](https://github.com/c4ebt/House-of-Rust).

 ### Breakdown
-The House of Rust leverages a UAF to perform a number of well-known attacks that when combined result in the bypass of sigle list Safe-Linking without the need for leaks.
+The House of Rust leverages a UAF to perform a number of well-known attacks that when combined result in the bypass of single list Safe-Linking without the need for leaks.
 The weak point it targets to effectively bypass Safe-Linking is the tcache stashing mechanism.
-It utilizes some Heap Feng Shui, one Tcache Stashing Unlink+ attack, one Tcache Stashing Unlink attack, two largebin attacks and targets a stdout FILE stream FSOP attack.
+It utilizes some Heap Feng Shui, one Tcache Stashing Unlink+ attack, one Tcache Stashing Unlink attack, two largebin attacks and finally attacks the stdout FILE stream through a FSOP technique.

 ### About Safe-Linking